Updated June 6, 2021

 Types Of Rat Poisons

 In Australia, most rat and mouse baits are anticoagulants.
 They work by blocking the production of clotting factors.
 A few days after a toxic dose, affected animals start bleeding internally.
-Unless they receive an antidote or blood transfusion, death follows within 24 hours.

 It doesn’t matter if the poison is in block or pellet form, it’s the active ingredient that counts.